-Musical Elemo ents 1 Pitch Pitches is how high or low a piece of music, or a particular note, is.
+Musical Eleme ents 1 Pitch Pitches is how high or low a piece of music, or a particular note, is.
 Rhythm/ Duration Duration/rhythm means how long or short a note is.
 Dynamics Dynamics are how loud or quiet the music is played. Тетро Tempo is how fast or slow a piece of music is played.
 Texture Texture describes how melodies, rhythms and harmonies are layered in a piece of music.
 Timbre/ Sonority Timbre (or sonority) describes the particular sound quality of an instrument or voice.
 Structure Structure (or form) is the overall plan of a piece of music.

-Hooks & Riffs 3 Hook A 'musical hook' is usually the 'catchy bit' of the song that you will remember.
+Hooks & Riffs s 3 Hook A 'musical hook' is usually the 'catchy bit' of the song that you will remember.
 It is often short and used and repeated in different places throughout the piece.
 Riff A repeated musical pattern often used in the introduction and instrumental breaks in a song or piece of music.
 Riffs can be rhythmic, melodic or lyrical, short and repeated.
 Ostinato A repeated musical pattern.
 The same meaning as the word riff , but used when describing repeated musical patterns in Classical and some World music .
 Bassline The lowest pitched part of the music often played on bass instruments such as the bass guitar or double bass.
 Riffs are often used in basslines .
-Melody The main "tune" of a song or piece of music, played higher in pitch that the bassline and it may also contain riffs or hooks.
-In Classical Music, the melody line is often performed with an ostinato pattern below.
+Melody The main "tune" of a song or piece of music, played higher in pitch that the bassline and it may also contain riffs or hooks .
+In Classical Music , the melody line is often performed with an ostinato pattern below.

-The Blues 2

-Blues The Blues is a genre the Deep South of t century.
-The genre traditions, and Afric he United States a has its roots in Afri round the end of ican musical

-Bassline The musical part which sits at the bottom of the texture.
-In the Blues, it follows a conventional pattern: 1, 3, 5, 6, b7, 6, 5, 3

-Chord Two or more notes There are three cho

-12 Bar Blues A form commonly u The chords appear p of 12 bar cycles.

-G G G G7

-С С G G

-D7 D7 G G

-Triads are 3 notes p olayed together: G = GBD, C = CEG, D = DF#A

-F A C E E G B D F O O O Ray Charles

-A C
+The Blues 2 Blues The Blues is a genre of music originated by African Americans in the Deep South of the United States around the end of the 19 th century.
+The genre has its roots in African musical traditions, and African-American work songs.
+Bassline The musical part whi follows a convention om of the texture ., 3, 5, 6, k Chord Two or more notes p There are three chor 12 Bar Blues A form commonly us The chords appear ir • of 12 bar cycles.
+G G G G7 С С G G D7 D7 G G Triads are 3 notes pl layed together: G = GBD, C = CEG, I D = DF#A F A o o o o o o o o o o 4 Ray Charles A C E G G Etta Jam B D F A # D# F# b Eb Gb G A B C